YuriODev/python-st-ignatius-03-iterations-and-loops/examples/README.md

 </details>

-## Problem 18: Sum of Digits Calculation
+## Example 18: Sum of Digits Calculation

 **Problem:** Write a program that outputs all three-digit numbers whose sum of digits is equal to a certain value `n` entered by the user.